Charles Washington (defensive back, born 1993)

-Charles Washington (born March 10, 1993) is an American former professional football safety.
-He played college football at Fresno State and signed with the Detroit Lions as an undrafted free agent after the 2016 NFL draft.
+Charles Washington (born March 10, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and signed with the Detroit Lions as an undrafted free agent after the 2016 NFL draft.

 Early life

 Washington played high school football at Crespi Carmelite High School in Encino, California.
 He recorded 57 solo tackles, 29 tackle assists, 5 interceptions, 7 rushing attempts, 123 rushing yards and 4 touchdowns his senior year in 2010, earning league defensive MVP honors.

 College career

 Washington played for the Fresno State Bulldogs of Fresno State University from 2012 to 2015.
 He was redshirted in 2011.
 He played in 12 games in 2012, recording 8 solo tackles, 5 tackle assists, 2 pass breakups and 1 fumble recovery.
 Washington also returned a blocked extra point attempt for two points.
 He earned Mountain West (MW) All-Academic honors in 2012.
 He started all 13 games in 2013, totaling 50 solo tackles, 21 tackle assists, 2 sacks, 1 interception, 2 pass breakups and 1 forced fumble.
 Washington started the first 11 games of the season at strong safety and the final 2 at cornerback.
 He garnered MW All-Academic recognition.
 He started all 14 games in 2014, recording 61 solo tackles, 17 tackle assists, half a sack, 2 interceptions, 7 pass breakups and 1 fumble recovery.
 Washington started seven games at cornerback, six at safety and one at nickelback.
 He earned MW All-Academic honors in 2014.
 He played in 11 games, all starts, in 2015, totaling 31 solo tackles, 9 tackle assists, 1 sack and 6 pass breakups.
 Washington's first four starts of 2015 were at cornerback while his last seven were at strong safety.
 He missed one game due to injury.
 He garnered MW All-Academic recognition in 2015.
 Washington played in 50 games, starting 38, during his college career, recording 202 total tackles and 3 interceptions.
 He participated in the NFLPA Collegiate Bowl in January 2016.
 He majored in criminology corrections at Fresno State.